luigiselmi/algorithms/README.md

 ### Graphs
 A graph is an abstract data type consisting of a set of vertices and a collection of edges that are sets of pairs of vertices.
 This definition allows self-loops, i.e. edges that connect a vertex to itself, and parallel edges, i.e. edges that connect the same pair of vertices.
 There are two categories of graphs: undirected and directed.
+Graphs whose edges are associated to a value are called edge-weighted graphs and are used in many applications such as finding the shortest path between two geographical locations.

 #### Undirected Graphs
 In undirected graphs two edges with the same vertices in different order are the same.
 An undirected graph can be efficiently built as an